“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 For example, you might say something like, “I had a customer who was very unhappy with the product and difficult to deal with.
 I listened very carefully to their concerns and found a solution that satisfied them.”

-Another example of good people skills would be if you are able to effectively communicate with people from different backgrounds and cultures.
+Another example would be if you can effectively communicate with people from different backgrounds and cultures.
 This shows that you are able to adapt your communication style to meet the needs of others.

 Whatever the example, be ready to talk about it in detail.